MicrosoftDocs/winrt-api/windows.devices.humaninterfacedevice/hidnumericcontroldescription_unit.md

 ## -description

-Gets the unit associated with the given numeric control.
+Specifies the units of the usage, as described by the USB HID Standard.

 ## -property-value

-The report unit.
+The usage unit.

 ## -remarks